stomar/pdfmult/README.md

 Use `gem install pdfmult`.

-Or opy `lib/pdfmult.rb` under the name `pdfmult` into your search path.
+Or copy `lib/pdfmult.rb` under the name `pdfmult` into your search path.

 On a Linux system you can use `[sudo] rake install` to install `pdfmult` and its man page to `/usr/local`.